Skip to Content

 Persian cat

-They do require regular grooming (at least once a day) and enjoy being pampered.
+Grooming your Persian needs to occur regularly (at least once daily), but that’s okay because these fluffballs enjoy being pampered.
 Try to find a comb or a cat brush that’s appropriate for the length of your Persian Cat’s coat.
 You’ll find, with these bundles of joys, the more you groom them, the more lovable they’ll become toward you.

 Although affectionate, Persian cats are discriminative and reserve their attention for family and a few trusted guests.